mikeoliphant/NeuralAudio/README.md

 Note that this can return -1, which means that the receptive field size is unknown, or not fixed (ie: LSTM models technically have an infinite tail because of their internal feedback loop).

-This method is only supported for "internal" models.
-If you are using NAM Core or RTNeural it will always return -1.
+This method is only supported for "internal" and NAM Core models.
+For RTNeural it will always return -1.

 # Building